Parijat1072005/satellite-property-valuation/README.md

-Now run the following commands one by one in the collaboratory's cells.
+Now run the following commands one by one in the colaboratory's cells.